cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/Simulation.rst

    :param predicate: the predicate to filter the list of future events.
    :return: the number of future events which match the predicate

-holdEntity
-^^^^^^^^^^

-.. java:method::  void holdEntity(SimEntity src, long delay)
-   :outertype: Simulation

-   Holds an entity for some time.

-   :param src: id of entity to be held
-   :param delay: How many seconds after the current time the entity has to be held

 isPaused
 ^^^^^^^^